Why Yamaha DGX-660 Is One Of The Best Mid Range Digital Piano

 There is little to no room to complain about Yamaha DGX 660.
 One thing that I complained about earlier is the range of the wireless connection.

-With so much features and high quality tone and several addons and 91% positive ratings over amazon simply reflects how much love Yamaha DGX 660 is getting from piano lovers.
+With so much features, high quality tones with several add-on and 91% positive ratings over amazon simply reflects how much love Yamaha DGX 660 is getting from the buyers.